ivanslapnicar/Julia-Course/README.md

 To understand why to learn and use and get a quick idea what it is all about, please read the section [Why Julia (Julia for Numerical Computation in MIT Courses)](https://github.com/stevengj/julia-mit/blob/master/README.md#why-julia).

-To understand the concepts behindd the creation of the course, read the [Manifest](Manifest.ipynb).
+To understand the concepts behind the creation of the course, read the [Manifest](Manifest.ipynb).

 ### Julia features